How to Jump Higher: The Ultimate Guide To A Higher Vertical Jump

-We recommend losing body fat before embarking on an proven vertical jump program in order to maximise results and minimise risk of injury.
+I recommend losing body fat before embarking on an proven vertical jump program in order to maximize results and minimize risk of injury.

 If you want to lose stubborn body fat super fast so you can get on with your vertical jump training we recommend following a science based program that offers proven results.
 Imagine losing 12 pounds of excess fat....

 Just that alone would add significant inches to your vertical jump.

 If you are looking for a great jump program that includes an excellent nutrition and weight loss guide I suggest checking out The Jump Manual.

 I’ve Developed a Stable Base and Am Perfecting My Vertical Jump Form… What Next?